 (When setting the NBA record for wins in a season at 73-9)

 Dr. Michael A. Schmidt is considered among those leading the advancement of precision medicine in human spaceflight and translating those methods to high performance operations on Earth.
+He has also been instrumental in developing the field of omics in human spaceflight (genome, epigenome, transcriptome, proteome, metabolome, exposome, microbiome) and the application of those methods to extreme operating environments on Earth.

 Dr. Schmidt is currently the President of the Human Research Program for Civilian Spaceflight (HRP-C).
 He is a member of the Explore Mars program, establishing human mission parameters with NASA and others for the exploration of Mars.
 Dr. Schmidt is also a member of the NFL Players Association Scientific Advisory Board and he led the molecular profiling/countermeasures program for the Golden State Warriors when they set the NBA record for wins in a season (73-9).